JPawlikowski/4WW3_Project/README.md

 - Reviews fields: uid, gasid, rating, review, imagelink.
 - Users feilds: uid, email, userName, password, firstName, lastName.

+### Additional usage notes:
+The database is populated with 2 gas stations : "Polska Petro" and "Orlen Plus", searching for these will return results.
+There are 2 users in the database which can log in, they are chad@mac.ca and dave@mac.ca both with password "Password123"

 ### Link to repository:
 [4WW3 Repo](https://github.com/JPawlikowski/4WW3_Project)